 - Longer tripping pipe time for any bottom hole assembly changes required.

-- On multi-well platforms, only a few wells may be given deep kick-off points because of the slight separation of the slots and the difficulty of keeping wells vertical in firmer formations.
+- On multi-well platforms (Platform Rig), only a few wells may be given deep kick-off points because of the slight separation of the slots and the difficulty of keeping wells vertical in firmer formations.
 Most wells must be given shallow kick-off points to reduce congestion below the platform and minimize the risk of collisions.